 The New York False Claims act includes fraud to the state or local government.
 The damages for a New York False Claims Act violation include a penalty of between $6,000 and $12,000 and triple the amount of damages sustained by the state or local government.

-The individual who filed the claim may be eligible to receive up to 30% of the proceeds of the action or settlement of the claim.
+The individual who files the claim may be eligible to receive up to 30% of the proceeds of the action or settlement of the claim.
 In addition, the individual may be awarded reasonable attorney fees and court costs.

 Questions About Your Whistleblower Case